-&lt;sup>4 An anadromous fish is defined as a species that lives in the ocean mostly, and breeds in fresh water.
+4 An anadromous fish is defined as a species that lives in the ocean mostly, and breeds in fresh water.

-&lt;sup>5 A freshwater amphidromous species is defined as a species that spawns and remains in freshwater for most of its life cycle but spends some time in saline water.
+An anadromous list is defined as a species that lives in the ocean mostry, and orecds in freshwater for most of its life cycle but spends some time in saline water.